-- \propto These cables are generally used for outdoor applications i.e. where the wires are exposed to sunlight, rain etc. - \propto It is generally used in service lines and are available in 250 and 600 grades. - These cables consists of tinned copper or aluminium conductors cover with a layer of VIR or PVC insulation. - A This insulation is covered with cotton tape braided and weather proof compounds as shown in fig. - \propto They are available indifferent sizes like 1/18, 3/20, 3/22, 7/20 S.W.G. and so on.
+- A These cables are generally used for outdoor applications i.e. where the wires are exposed to sunlight, rain etc. - \propto It is generally used in service lines and are available in 250 and 600 grades. - These cables consists of tinned copper or aluminium conductors cover with a layer of VIR or PVC insulation. - A This insulation is covered with cotton tape braided and weather proof compounds as shown in fig. - R They are available indifferent sizes like 1/18, 3/20, 3/22, 7/20 S.W.G. and so on.

-Electrical Installation and Estimation (EE3105PE) Conductor VIR Insulation VIR Insulation Insulation Insulation of VIR FIG 1.10 : 3 - Core Weather Proof Cable
+FIG 1.10 : 3 - Core Weather Proof Cable